paco-valdez/popups-blog-post/README.md

 ![](https://raw.githubusercontent.com/pacofvf/popups-blog-post/main/uBlock-Origin-Preview.png)

-*Image by uBlock Origin https://ublockorigin.com/*
+*uBlock Origin in action.
+Image by uBlock Origin https://ublockorigin.com/*

 There are many countermeasures for websites that make it harder to opt out.
 First, you can install an ad-blocker.
 Ad-blockers have